-It’s interesting to see how paradoxical symbols come about.
+It’s interesting to see how these equivocal or paradoxical symbols come about.
 In some cases, we can even track the history (e.g. edelweiss).

 The paradoxical symbol is an especially useful symbol for storytellers, because there is simply more meaning to mine, and also because the symbol web can never be black and white.
 Paradoxical symbolism is especially useful when you wish your narrator to avoid coming down on one side or the other, or when expressing ideas such as ‘life is complicated’, ‘sometimes no choice is the right one’.